keithpatton/aks-sample/README.md

 - Click on Publish button which will build and deploy your application image to the ACR.

 ## Deploy Application to AKS Cluster
-Run from from within the project directory:
+Run from from repo root:
 ```
 terraform -chdir="Terraform/Deploy" init
 terraform -chdir="Terraform/Deploy" apply -auto-approve -var-file="..\shared.tfvars"